 Food shopping is one of those love it or hate it jobs, personally I quite like wandering up and down the aisles… that is if I don’t have the children with me.
 When they were little I could just about cope with doing the weekly shop with them but know they are either tired from school or would rather be doing something better with their Saturday mornings than trudging around a supermarket.

-When I think back to my childhood I can remember going food shopping with my Mam and sister (she was a single parent so didn’t have much option not to take us), I enjoyed going shopping even then.
+When I think back to my childhood I can remember going food shopping with my Mam and sister (she was a single parent so didn’t have many options not to take us), I enjoyed going shopping even then.
 Every month or so we would make the trip across to the other side of the city to go to Morrisons on the bus.
 I’d ask my Mam why we were going ‘all the way over there’ for and she would say that they have the best meat selection plus I’ll treat you to one of their yummy cakes.
-With that my eyes would glaze over and I’d be thinking about which fabulous cream cake I wanted from their bakery counter, should I get a choux bun? or maybe a bakewell tart?
-Such a difficult decision for a 5 year old.
+With that, my eyes would glaze over and I’d be thinking about which fabulous cream cake I wanted from their bakery counter, should I get a choux bun? or maybe a Bakewell tart?
+Such a difficult decision for a 5-year-old.

 After making sure I had all the salad, drinks and snacks we would also need I headed off to the checkout.
 Considering I had purchased quite a lot of meat I was surprised that I’d only spent £74.58!
 Amazing value!

 With my shopping trip a success I opted to try and make a couple of BBQ foods in advance, just in case the weather didn’t play ball.
 Mr Boo loves pulled pork however as I am following the Slimming World lifestyle I wanted to try and make it a little healthier so that we can enjoy the food without worrying.
 So let me share with you my Slimming World Pulled Pork recipe (slow cooker version)…

 Slimming World Pulled Pork recipe (slow cooker version)